No Community is too Small for a Year-Round Aquatic Center

-“According to the World Waterpark Association, the development of aquatic centers and municipal waterparks is one of the fastest growing segments in the water leisure industry in the United States, with new facilities attracting more than 500-750 guests daily.“
+Did you know that, according to the World Waterpark Association, the development of aquatic centers and municipal waterparks is one of the fastest-growing segments in the water leisure industry in the United States, with new facilities attracting more than 500-750 guests daily?

 The more varied the amenities an aquatic center offers, the more guests it attracts, the longer they stay and the higher the admission fees operators can charge.
 Length of stay, programming, accessibility, sustainability, increased memberships, improved partnerships are also critical to driving growth.

 OpenAire has played a key role in many of these efforts, allowing many municipalities to operate cost-effective facilities where they could not before.

 Top 5 reasons a retractable roof will ensure the success of your Municipal Facility!

 A Typical OpenAire Developed Aquatic Center

 Salinas Aquatic Center is a typical Municipal facility.
 It is a great example of a Municipal project.
 This 100ft x 110ft pool enclosure is a freestanding building which is connected to a newly build recreation center midway between San Francisco and Los Angeles.
 What’s not typical about this project was the city decided to go above and beyond simply saving on their energy costs every year, but they achieved LEED GOLD accreditation.

 Check out some of our various aquatic center designs including waterparks, Municipal facilities, Health & Sports clubs and YMCA enclosures.
 Get in touch and speak with an OpenAir expert to learn more.